Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

-As we have shown above, the characterisation of this new transition from open expanded chains to partially collapsed states by using the specific heat is hard to be accomplished for $\eta<0.20$.
-We found that the best observable to determine the transition point are the $dR_g/dT$ curves (see bottom of figure \ref{f8}).
+The characterisation of this new transition from open expanded chains to partially collapsed states by using the specific heat is hard to be accomplished for $\eta<0.20$.
+We found that the best observable to determine the transition point are the $dR_g/dT$ curves\cite{note-1} (see bottom of Figure \ref{f8}).
 The maxima of the peaks of such function for $\eta=0.15, ~0.20$, coincide with the apparent position of the emerging peaks for the $C_V$ at the highest temperature.
-It is worth to mention that this observable has been also successfully used in the determination of conformational phase transitions of non-magnetic chains\cite{2006-parsons,2010-seaton}.
-Sharma and Kumar\cite{2008-sharma} have verified that the locations of peaks in structural and thermodynamic quantities accompanying conformational transitions of macromolecules do coincide in the limit of $N \rightarrow \infty$.
-For finite sizes, the two different types of observables may yield slightly different transition temperatures.
-However, in our case, the possible mismatches that could exist with respect the true transition temperature are below our accuracy in determining the transition points, and we do not expect such slight mismatches to substantially modify our sketch of the phase diagram for magnetic filaments.
-Results for the transition temperatures obtained via $dR_g/dT$ are shown in figure \ref{f11} as solid blue triangles-up for all values of $\eta$.
+Results for the transition temperatures obtained via $dR_g/dT$ are shown in Figure \ref{f11} as solid blue triangles-up for all values of $\eta$.

+Those partially collapsed structures resemble vaguely the core-shell structures found in non-magnetic semiflexible attractive chains\cite{2008-higuchi}.
+Nonetheless, in the present case we have a core plus some loose tails rather than a shell surrounding a core.
+This behaviour comes from the anisotropic nature of the magnetic interactions which favour relative straight segments far from the core rather than the wrapping of the core by the non-collapsed part of the chain.
+It is not yet clear what the behaviour of the filament will be in the limit $N \rightarrow \infty$ when long non-collapsed segments may exist.